August 2019 NPD: A 20-year low for August game sales

 Nintendo

 Five of the top 10 best-selling video games of August 2019 are Nintendo platform exclusives.
-Astral Chain launched as the 10th best-selling game of August, the only new release to place amongst the top 10 sellers of the month.
+Astral Chain launched as the 10th best-selling game of August, the only new release to place among the top 10 sellers of the month.

 The rest of the software charts